 Joshua joined Watsi on September 20th, 2016.
-Five years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joshua's most recent donation supported Hul, a young mechanic from Cambodia, to fund brachial plexus repair surgery so he can use his arm again.
+Six years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joshua's most recent donation supported Queen, a sweet 4-month-old from Tanzania, to fund clubfoot repair surgery.

 Joshua has funded healthcare for 76 patients in 14 countries.